dcspaul/HaskellSF/ReadMe.md

 In this mode, any error messages are placed in the output file allowing them to be compared with the corresponding messages from sfParser.
 The compiler also generates slightly different error messages and JSON formatting which are compatible with sfParser.

-The script runSfParser.sh is used to run sfparser and must be in the same directory as the hsf binary.
+The script runSF.sh is used to run sfparser and must be in the same directory as the hsf binary.
 If sfparser is not in the path, the location can be specified with the SFPARSER environment variable:

 ### Quickcheck